vaanikpandit2825/ContractLens/README.md

 <br/>

-*If DevLens helped you or impressed you — drop a ⭐.
+*If ContractLens helped you or impressed you — drop a ⭐.
 It costs nothing and means something.*

 </div>